 Inclusion is a Value for Life

 Inclusion is an important value that children learn from the playground.
 Research has shown that children assign value to those who they “think” they can play with and those they cannot.
 Their perception is that those who play are contributors, and those who don’t play are not.
 Therefore, children with disabilities who are prevented from playing on playgrounds—because of non-inclusive equipment or surfacing—are already facing the disadvantage of being recognized by their peers as having a lesser value than the children that are playing.
 Unfortunately, the “contributor status” often carries on through adulthood.
 Making sure playground equipment and surfacing is accessible for all kids—disability or no disability—is one way to ensure children develop social skills and achieve critical peer status on equal ground.
+Find out more about inclusive play here!

 A wide variety of experts agree that play is essential for a child’s brain development.
 Studies have shown that free play affects neurological development and determines how the neural circuits of the brain are wired.
 In other words, free play affects a child’s confidence, intelligence and ability to articulate.
 Jean Piaget, a leading child development theorist, believed that the role of play in constructing knowledge is the most clearly articulated avenue of children’s development.
 Our favorite neighbor, Fred Rogers, once said, “Play gives children a chance to practice what they are learning,” and it couldn’t be more true.